StyraInc/das-opa-samples/kong-mesh/counter-demo/README.md

 ![](images/all-the-things.png)

-> Don’t worry about Alice and the JWT token yet, we’ll get to that later.
+> Don’t worry about the picture of Alice and the JWT token yet, we’ll get to that later.
 At this point all the components represented by the boxes are deployed and running.

 > Neither the SLP nor DAS are in the hot path for an authorization request.
 The OPA engine embedded within the Kong dataplane proxy periodically retrieves the policy rules from DAS (via the SLP) and stores them in memory.
 No external requests to the SLP (nor any other system) are needed for the dataplane proxy + embedded OPA engine to authorize an individual request.

 5. Restart all the Deployments in the `kuma-demo` namespace to enable the configuration changes
 ```sh
 kubectl rollout restart deployments

 kubectl get pods
 NAME                                                    READY   STATUS    RESTARTS   AGE
 demo-app-cb8c85c76-xv9cx                                2/2     Running   0          53s